o3de/sig-build/rfcs/rfc-bld-20220623-1-build-failure-rca.md

 2. The build failure RCA CDK deployment pipeline deploys build failure RCA CDK stack to AWS accounts that are using build failure RCA system.
 3. Change in O3DE repo or O3DE fork repo triggers the AR or Periodic builds.
 4. After each AR or Periodic build completes, it publishes build data to post build SNS topic.
-5. Post build SNS topic triggers the RCA dispatcher lambda function.
+5. Post build SNS topic send post build data to SQS queue.
+6. SQS queue triggers the RCA dispatcher lambda function.
-6. RCA dispatcher lambda function retrieves AR/Periodic build data and dispatch the actual RCA work for each build platform/configuration to separate RCA worker lambda functions.
+7. RCA dispatcher lambda function retrieves AR/Periodic build data and dispatch the actual RCA work for each build platform/configuration to separate RCA worker lambda functions.
-7. RCA worker lambda function retrieves build log of a certain build platform/configuration, it scans the build log and search for log messages that match build failure RCA patterns, once the RCA work is done, it uploads the build log to S3 and return RCA result to RCA dispatcher lambda function.
+8. RCA worker lambda function retrieves build log of a certain build platform/configuration, it scans the build log and search for log messages that match build failure RCA patterns, once the RCA work is done, it uploads the build log to S3 and return RCA result to RCA dispatcher lambda function.
-8. Once RCA dispatcher received the RCA result from RCA worker, it uploads the RCA result to CloudWatch metrics.
+9. Once RCA dispatcher received the RCA result from RCA worker, it uploads the RCA result to CloudWatch metrics.
-9. Once RCA dispatcher received the RCA result from RCA worker, it sends build failure notifications via email, Discord or Slack.
+10. Once RCA dispatcher received the RCA result from RCA worker, it sends build failure notifications via email, Discord or Slack.

 ### What are the advantages of the feature?
 - It offloads build failure RCA work from Jenkins server to lambda functions, and thus reduce loads on Jenkins server.